PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

 ### Purpose

-The Storage Service is a service for saving and exchanging results between nodes of one analysis and locally between different analyzes of the same project.
+The Storage Service is a service for saving and exchanging results between nodes of one analysis and locally between different analyses of the same project.

 ### List of available methods